 - Look for your target audience.
 Whether you’re selling to retailers or consumers, there’s a market you can succeed in.
 Knowing where your competitors are failing can give you an advantage, especially as a new wholesaler.
 You can uncover this information by reading product reviews, participating in forums, and creating a buyer persona.

 - Finish the required paperwork.
 It’s not the fun part, but business documents are necessary to be a wholesaler.
 Laws and regulations tend to differ based on geographic location, so make sure to do your own research before starting.

 - Set a minimum order quantity (MOQ).
 When you start gaining traction with retailers, many will want to know what your MOQ is.
 The idea behind this principle is to keep yourself profitable while retaining great relationships with clients.
 A great MOQ will be high enough to generate momentum for you, and low enough to prompt frequent ordering from retailers.

 - Offer competitive deals.
 Retailers are accustomed to numerous vendors vying for their attention.
 If you want to stand out, it’s going to take more than a quality product.
 Retailers have budgets too, so you don’t want to make unreasonable requests.
 Incentivize their business with you by offering bulk order discounts and flash sales.

 Vendor Vs. Supplier

 It’s useful to note that wholesale vendors and wholesale suppliers are not the same.
-A wholesale vendor is someone who buys wholesale goods in bulk and resells them to businesses or consumers.
+A wholesale vendor is someone who buys wholesale goods in bulk, like produce wholesale, and resells them to businesses or consumers.